| Special Rules for Certain Employees

 retirement or retainer pay to provide a survivor annuity for your spouse or children under

 the Retired Serviceman's Family Protection Plan or the Survivor Benefit Plan.
+For more information on survivor annuities, see chapter 11.
+Disability.
+If you are retired on disability, see Military

 and Government Disability Pensions under Sickness and Injury Benefits, later.